nasa/cape/doc/pycart/json/usage.rst

 working directory) is remembered as the root directory for the run.
 Locations of other files are relative to this directory.

-A useful feature of pyCart that is somewhat unusual is that it is possible to define a "run sequence," which causes Cart3D to be run in multiple parts where each part uses different settings.
+pyCart uses a "run sequence," which causes Cart3D to be run in multiple parts where each part uses different settings.
 Here are a number of reasons that a user may want to do this.

     #.
 You want to run unsteady analysis but want to get an adapted mesh first.
        This requires running `aero.csh` and then running `flowCart` manually.